DungTran-FI/DungTran-FI/README.md

 **Description:**
 This project uses Multi-Attribute Value Theory (MAVT) to rank car options on criteria such as price, fuel efficiency, reliability, and environmental impact, providing an objective and well-informed purchasing decision.

+A detailed analysis utilized Multi-Attribute Value Theory (MAVT) and SWING Method to optimize the car purchasing decision for a family.
+Car options were evaluated based on criteria such as price, fuel efficiency, reliability, and environmental impact, providing a structured and objective recommendation that aligns with the family’s priorities.

 **Results:**
 The "Skoda Octavia – 2017" was identified as the optimal choice with a MAV score of 0.562.
 The recommendation is purely analytical and tailored to specific needs, without endorsing any particular brands.